labgem/pangenomeNEM/README.rst

 ----------

-The partionning method can be customize througth 3 parameters: s
+The partionning method can be customize througth 3 parameters:

 1. Partioning by chunk (-ck VALUE option): When more than 500 organisms is processed it is advised to partion the pangenome by chunck.
 Actually, the method seem to saturate with an high number of dimensions.
 Chunck correspond to samples of the organisms to partition in parrallel.
 It is advise to use chunck not lower than 200 organisms in order to obtain representative ones.
 Then the tools will partition the pangenome using multiple chunks in a way that evry families must be partionned in at least (total number of organisms)/(chunk size) times.
 Moreover each gene family must be partionned mainly in one specific partition (>50% of cases), otherwise the pangenome will be partionned again and again.

-	For example, this command :
+	This feature can be executed using this command :

 	.. code:: bash